-34Specifically, as further commented below, first period capital decisions are very similar, while second period capital coincides with the regulatory minimum, whose average across states in Basel II has been set in the calibration equal to the 4% requirement of Basel I. This is in line with previous results obtained in a static framework (Repullo and Suarez, 2004).
+34Specifically, as further commented below, first period capital decisions are very similar, while second period capital coincides with the regulatory minimum, whose average across states in Basel II has been set in the calibration equal to the 4% requirement of Basel I. The comparison of loan rates across Basel I and Basel II is in line with previous results obtained in a static framework (Repullo and Suarez, 2004).